kubernetes/kops/README.md

 ## Bringing up a cluster on AWS

-* Ensure you have a DNS hosted zone set up in Route 53, e.g. myzone.com
+* Ensure you have a DNS hosted zone set up in Route 53, e.g. `mydomain.com`

-* Pick a subdomain (or sub-subdomain) of this hosted zone, e.g. kubernetes.myzone.com or dev.k8s.myzone.com  We'll call your subdomain `MYZONE`.
+* Pick a DNS name under this zone to be the name of your cluster.  kops will set up DNS so your cluster can be reached on this name.
+For example, if your zone was `mydomain.com`, a good name would be `kubernetes.mydomain.com`, or `dev.k8s.mydomain.com`, or even `dev.k8s.myproject.mydomain.com`.
+We'll call this `NAME`.

 * Set `AWS_PROFILE` (if you need to select a profile for the AWS CLI to work)